syncfusion-content/ej2-react-docs/ej2-react/grid/columns/column-headers.md

 Once you have created the CSS class, you can add it to the particular column by using the `customAttributes` property.
 This property allows you to add any custom attribute to the grid column.

-For example, to add the orientationcss class to the Freight column, you can use the following code:
+For example, to add the orientation css class to the Freight column, you can use the following code:

 ```typescript
 <ColumnDirective field='Freight' headerText='Freight' textAlign='Center' format='C2' customAttributes={customAttributes} width=80></ColumnDirective>